-February 1, 1969 the decision to build a new church was discussed at the annual business meeting.
-A building committee was appointed in October of 1971, and a construction contract was signed May 2, 1973.
-In April of 1974 the new building was ready for occupancy.
+February 1, 1969, the decision to build a new church was discussed at the annual business meeting.
+A building committee was appointed in October of 1971, and a construction contract was signed on May 2, 1973.
+In April of 1974, the new building was ready for occupancy.

-Ordained leaders in the church were generally chosen by lot, based on the scripture found in proverbs 16:33, "The lot is cast into the lap, but the whole disposing thereof is of the Lord."
-The lot system is no longer in use to determine leaders of Vincent Mennonite Church.
+Ordained leaders in the church were generally chosen by lot, based on the scripture found in Proverbs 16:33, "The lot is cast into the lap, but it is every decision is from the Lord."
+The lot system is no longer in use to determine the leaders of Vincent Mennonite Church.

-Vincent was progressive in church related activities.
+Vincent was progressive in church-related activities.
 The first Sunday school was organized in 1870.
-The first Bible Conference was held in August 1910.
+The first Bible Conference was held on August 1910.
 Foot washing was emphasized, and later that year, Vincent continued the observance of foot washing, first as a separate preparatory service on Saturday.
 Counsel meetings were held a week prior to communion to ensure all members were prepared, or "fit," to take communion.

 Vincent was also early to adopt the English language in their worship service.
 The first English-speaking preacher, David Buckwalter, was ordained in 1854 at the age of 45.
 He often began his message with the phrase, "Fellow travelers to a long and endless eternity."
 Summer Bible school was started in 1947 with 179 students attending.
 In 1948, an adult class of 15 members was added, bringing the total attendance to 228.